thna2020/TradingStrategy/Glossary.md

 ## E

+> Efficient-market hypothesis

+- The efficient-market hypothesis holds that stock prices take into account all relevant information, so that no investor can beat the market by taking advantage of others’ ignorance.

 > EM

 - Emerging markets are countries with some characteristics of a developed market but are not yet fully developed.
 These countries have rapid GDP growth and industrialization, growing per capita income, increasing debt and equity markets liquidity, and established financial system infrastructures.